-Type of loans Status of taxpayer which is a lender Application of arm's length principle Related Where taxpayer is not in To restrict interest domestic loans the business of borrowing and lending deduction as a proxy to the arm's length principle (see paragraphs 13.8 and 13.9) Where taxpayer is in the business of borrowing and lending (e.g. banks or other financial institutions, To determine the interest rate based on arm's length principle finance and treasury centres) (see paragraph 13.10) Related cross- border loans Whether or not taxpayer is in the business of borrowing and lending (see paragraph 13.10)
+Type of loans Status of taxpayer which is a lender Application of arm's length principle Related party domestic loans Where taxpayer is not in the business of borrowing and lending To restrict interest deduction as a proxy to the arm's length principle (see paragraphs 13.8 and 13.9) Where taxpayer is in the business of borrowing and lending (e.g. banks or other financial institutions, finance and treasury centres) To determine the interest rate based on arm's length principle (see paragraph 13.10) Related party cross-border loans Whether or not taxpayer is in the business of borrowing and lending To determine the interest rate based on arm's length principle (see paragraph 13.10)

-13.8 In the case of a related domestic loan provided by a taxpayer which is not in the business of borrowing and lending, IRAS will apply interest restriction in place of the arm's length methodology.
+13.8 In the case of a related party domestic loan provided by a taxpayer which is not in the business of borrowing and lending, IRAS will apply interest restriction in place of the arm's length methodology.
 This is done by limiting the taxpayer's claim for any interest expense to the interest charged on such loan.

-• Taxpayer A provided a loan to Taxpayer B S\$100,000 • Interest charged by Taxpayer A in 2014 S\$100 • Interest expense incurred by Taxpayer A
+• Taxpayer A provided a loan to Taxpayer B S\$100,000 • Interest charged by Taxpayer A in 2014 S\$100 Interest expense incurred by Taynaver A